 According to the Diagnostic and Statistical Manual of Mental Disorders of the American Psychiatric Association (DSM-IV), if five or more of the following symptoms persist for more than two weeks, or if they interfere with work or family life, you may be suffering from one of several different forms of clinical depression.

-Contact your healthcare provider or doctor for a complete evaluation, which will involve a physical checkup, a family health history, and a psychological evaluation.
+Contact your doctor for a complete evaluation, which will involve a physical checkup, a family health history, and a psychological evaluation.

 Not everyone with depression experiences each of these symptoms.
 The intensity of the symptoms also varies from person to person.

-Depression can be devastating and affect all areas of a person’s life, including personal relationships and the ability to work or go to school.
-Because of the false belief that you should be able to "get over" depression symptoms, some people with depression may not realize that they have a treatable disorder.
+Depression can be devastating and affect all areas of a person’s life, including personal relationships and the ability to work, do recreational activities, or go to school.
+Because of the false belief that you should be able to get over depression symptoms, some people with depression may not realize that they have a treatable disorder.
 Or they may be embarrassed or ashamed to seek treatment.
 However, receiving treatment for depression will not only improve your quality of life, but it may save your life as well.
 Untreated or inadequately treated depression may lead to suicide.

-After you have checked with your doctor to be sure you do not have a more serious condition, such as depression, you may want to try a few of the following suggestions for managing your “blues:”
+After you have checked with your doctor to be sure you do not have depression, you may want to try a few of the following suggestions for managing your blues:

 Depression and Bipolar Support Alliance